clembench/clembench-runs/README.md

 # Game-play files

-Each game has a separate folder for each model result.
-The outputs are organised as follows: `game/model/experiment`.
+Each model has a separate folder for each game result.
+The outputs are organised as follows: `/model/game/experiment`.
 Each episode under a certain experiment includes the following files:

 - instance.json : info about a certain episode including the prompt text